 You will focus on acquiring basic skills through small laboratory exercises and develops essential computing skills across a range of application areas.
 You will develop programming and analysis skills and an understanding of basic computer and network technology.
 You will explore modern applications of computing for business and entertainment.
 At higher levels, more complex techniques are developed through case studies and extended exercises.
 Throughout the course, you will solve real networking problems based on the Cisco curriculum.
 Having completed the taught element of the CNAA qualification during the course, you may take the exam at a test centre, for which a fee is due.
 You will investigate, analyse and discuss networks and security issues, including implementing and troubleshooting networks, researching relevant literature and evaluating network management tools and techniques.
 Interaction with other students will challenge you to discuss, defend and evaluate ideas.
 You will participate in a team-based network development project.
 In final year, you will undertake an individual project.
 A module to help you plan your career is available as an additional module, linked to the agile professional module.

-I firmly believe that this could not have being achieved without the support of the CEPS staff.
-Any student who attends UCLan should have a bright and promising career if they make use of all it has to offer.
+I firmly believe that this could not have been achieved without the support of the staff.
+Any student who attends UCLan should have a bright and promising career if they make use of all it has to offer."

 Computing Undergraduate , BSc (Hons), Full-time and Part-time